VMBlakelock/destination-date-night/README.md

 ### Surface

 Colors and fonts where important to the website to promote a sultry, tempting, feel good reaction.
-The site's "evening" colors of greys and blues where selected.
+The site's "evening" colors of greys and black where therefore selected.

 Users will see that Destination Date Night is aiming for a luxurious look.
-However the owner doesnt feel its quite there on submission.
+The Hero image provides that instant attraction.